Oghma-Infinium/Fahluaan/README.md

 Fahluaan offers some mods to provide support for individuals who wish to play with a controller or gamepad.
 In order to set it up correctly please follow these steps:
  1. Under the **Gamepad Support** Separator in MO2, activate the mods under it.
- 2. Go to `(Path To Modlist)\Stock Game` folder and delete *ControlMap_Custom.txt*
-   a.
-Alternatively you can reset your controlmap in-game.
- 3. Refer to the [controlmap](LINK) and set up your binds in the in-game Mod Configuration Menus as some of these can not be set in advanced.
+ 2. Refer to the [controlmap](LINK) and set up your binds in the in-game Mod Configuration Menus as some of these can not be set in advanced.

 ### Removing Nudity from the list